BPA-Free Plastic Containers May Be Just as Harmful

 According to Consumer Reports’ 2009 testing, the levels of BPA can vary greatly from one can to another.
 Nevertheless, just a couple of servings of canned food can exceed the safety limits for daily BPA exposure for children.
 Whether or not a canned good is organic makes no difference (although some manufacturers have begun to come out with BPA-free canned goods).

-According to a 2005 study“…heating of cans to sterilize food, the presence of acidic or basic food or beverages in cans or poly-carbonate plastic, and repeated washing of polycarbonate products have all been shown to result in an increase in the rate of leaching of BPA.”
+According to a 2005 study, “…heating of cans to sterilize food, the presence of acidic or basic food or beverages in cans or poly-carbonate plastic, and repeated washing of polycarbonate products have all been shown to result in an increase in the rate of leaching of BPA.”

 Harvard reports BPA from canned food can increase exposure by 1000%.
-Click To Tweet
+Share on XBPA-free products can be MORE dangerous than BPA

 In response to consumer demands to eliminate BPA from products, many manufacturers have simply switched to using different – but equally toxic or even more toxic – chemicals.